[Iwate Fully Enjoyable Model Course] World Heritage Site Hiraizumi and History and Culture Trip

 Historical Park Esashi Fujiwara no Sato

-A vast historical theme park of approximately 20 hectares where you can follow the path of the Oshu Fujiwara clan and experience the history and culture of Michinoku.
+This is a vast historical theme park of approximately 20 hectares where visitors can trace the history of the Oshu Fujiwara Clan and experience the history and culture of the Michinoku region.

-We also hold regular performances of the local performing art "Esashi Deer Dance" (every Sunday from late April to mid-November).
-(Two performances a day 11:00, 14:00) Groups performing regularly in 2020
+In addition, regular performances of the local performing art "Esashi Shika Odori" are held (every Sunday from late April to mid-November).
+(Two performances a day at 11:00 and 14:00) Groups performing at the 2024 regular performances

 Detailed Destination Information